 - Lead Time – the time it takes to get to your warehouse once an order has been placed on the supplier.
 Very important when you are comparing your true stock coverage and how long it will take to get your SKU’s topped up to optimal stock coverage levels.

 As you know, managing inventory levels is a dark art – part art & part science.
-So lets have a look at the scientific data driven element.
-Using the above variables, we can now construct an equation that will help us calculate stock coverage.
+So let's have a look at the scientific data driven element.
+Using the above variables, we can now construct an equation that will help us with a days cover calculation.

 It may vary from company to company, however the process will look something like this: